ankumar/architecture/README.md

 # Quality Attributes

-Reimagined Company as a System with full Observability designing everyone as Builders.
+Design Reimagined Company as a System with full Observability harnessing full potential of People as Builders.

 I think we started first Security with Bug bounty program, next Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the Migration of Workloads to Public Cloud & "Edge".